 The fund can be exposed to different currencies.
-Movements in currency exchange rates may adversely affect the value
+Movements in currency exchange rates may adversely affect the value of your investment.

 Further risk factors that apply to the fund can be found in the fund's Key Investor Information Document (KIID).